Explore The Colourful Moroccan Souk (Moroccan Market)

 Another thing that Fes is popular for is the ceramic artistry.
 The pottery souk in Fes boasts a wide array of ceramic articles drenched in gorgeous Islamic art.
 The abundance will mesmerize you, just as the art will.

-A Less Crowded Experience In The Souks Of Meknes
+A Less Crowded Experience In The Moroccan Souk Of Meknes

 Much smaller in size, the souks in Meknes offer a hassle-free experience.
 The streets are not as crowded but are full of vibrant commodities.
 And what draws most tourists to Meknes is that souks here offer relatively cheaper rates than the others.

-What To Buy In The Souks Of Meknes
+What To Buy In The Moroccan Market Of Meknes

 #1 The silver work in Kissaria Lahrir souk